Scientific Underpinnings for Phonics Programs

 Morgan Dynamic Phonics is designed to promote quick and efficient word reading.
 We are always striving for more and more automatic responses from children.
 It has been pointed out that skillful readers are automatic decoders and that poor readers usually have problems in this area (Rayner, K. et. al. 2001; Samuels 1988).
 It has also been shown that accurate and fluid word reading of single words is a good predictor of comprehension of written text (Curtis 1980; Stanovich, Cunningham & Freeman 1984).
 See section of fluency for other techniques to speed up reading speed.

 Most of those children who need a good phonics system in order to learn to read can become very competent readers, if instructed correctly (Mathes 1998; Slavin 1993; Shaywitz 2003).
 The problem is that many of these children are not receiving proper reading instruction in our schools.
-This is primarily the result of misunderstanding on the part of teacher training schools about how children learn to read (Moats 1994; Moats and Lyon 1996; Moats 1999).
+This is primarily the result of misunderstanding on the part of teacher-training schools about how children learn to read (Moats 1994; Moats and Lyon 1996; Moats 1999).
 As a result, many teachers are unprepared to give appropriate reading instruction to their students who need a good structural phonics approach.

 Ehri (1989) has suggested that many children fail in reading and spelling because of uninformed instruction and that these problems may not originate from individual deficiencies but from poor instructional practices.
-She proposes that many of the students that are labeled dyslexic have just not been given the right kind of instruction in reading.
+She proposes that many of the students who are labeled dyslexic have just not been given the right kind of instruction in reading.

 References